 While not always preventable, some lifestyle factors can help reduce the risk of developing pelvic and abdominal pain.
 These include maintaining a healthy weight, eating a balanced diet, managing stress, and practicing good hygiene.

-Call (888) 615-2726 or contact us online today to schedule an appointment and learn more about pelvic & abdominal pain treatment in Indiana & Ohio.
+Call (888) 615-2726 or contact us online today to schedule an appointment and learn more about pelvic & abdominal pain treatment.